mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 ### Quick Start Guide

-Now when you switch projects, you get an immediate orientation:
+Now, when you switch projects, you get an immediate orientation:

 ```
 Switched to project: my_finances at path: /Users/mario/projects/my_finances